This is the english version of the charter. This is only a curtesy translation, meaning it is not legally binding.

 4.1.
 Membership as Alumnus/Alumna

 4.1.1.
-Every physical person who has at least studied at Jacobs University Bremen for one semester can after exmatriculation or graduation become part of the Association as regular alumni.
-The Board or a person commissioned by the Board shall take decisions about admission, based on an application in text or in electronic form (e.g. e-mail).
+Every physical person who has studied at Jacobs University Bremen for at least one semester can after exmatriculation or graduation become part of the Association as regular alumni.
+The Board or a person commissioned by the Board shall take decisions about admission, based on an application.
+The exact application process is determined and communicated by the Alumni Board.
 The Board is not obligated to provide reasons for refusal.

 4.1.2.
 The confirmation of admission is to be submitted to the applicant in writing or in electronic form (e.g. e-mail).
 Membership begins with the receipt of this confirmation.